Code-Institute-Submissions/eve-music-project-ci/README.md

 #### **Feature 4 - Booking Call out**

 This section will allow users who are interested having a private even to send the eve DJ's a direct message.
-By clicking the "book us here" buttong a For will pop up on screen for them to fill out.
+By clicking the "book us here" button a form will pop up on screen for the user to fill out.
 The forms also have validation on all entries so they cannot enter incorrect or no information.

 #### **Feature 5 - Image Carosuel**